Savannah Chrisley Rocks Skinny Jeans, Studded Boots & Pink Leather Jacket In New Photo With Todd Chrisley

-Savannah Chrisley is taking to social media to promote her family’s hit show.
+Savannah Chrisley is taking to social media to promote one of her family’s hit shows.

-The reality star currently has two television shows to her name — Growing Up Chrisley and Chrisley Knows Best and both of them are pretty popular.
-As those who follow the blond beauty on social media know, Savannah regularly uses her Instagram page to promote both shows as well as countless others projects that she is working on.
-In her most recent social media share, the 22-year-old stuns in a shot with her dad.
+The reality star currently has two television shows to her name — Growing Up Chrisley and Chrisley Knows Best — and both are pretty popular.
+As those who follow the blond beauty on social media know, Savannah regularly uses her Instagram page to promote these shows as well as countless other projects she is working on.
+In her most recent social media share, the 22-year-old stunned in a shot with her dad.

-In the new photo, Savannah and her dad, Todd Chrisley, pose in a photo studio against a white background.
-Both of them blow kisses into the camera as Todd wraps his arm around his daughter for the sweet photo op.
-Savannah looks amazing, wearing her short, blond locks down and straight as well as a beautiful face of makeup that includes eyeliner, mascara, blush, lipgloss, and highlighter.
+In the new photo, Savannah and her dad, Todd Chrisley, posed in a photo studio against a white background.
+Both blew kisses into the camera as Todd wrapped his arm around his daughter for the sweet photo op.
+Savannah looked amazing, wearing her short, blond locks down and straight as well as a beautiful face of makeup that included eyeliner, mascara, blush, lipgloss, and highlighter.

-Her svelte figure is on display in the image while clad in a pair of skinny jeans, studded heeled boots, and a vibrant pink leather jacket.
-On the other hand, the family patriarch also looks like he is dressed to impress for the snapshot in a teal colored polo and a pair of tight fitting jeans.
-Todd completes his look with a pair of shiny gold shoes.
+Her svelte figure was on display in the image while she was clad in a pair of skinny jeans, studded heeled boots, and a vibrant pink leather jacket.
+On the other hand, the family patriarch also looked like he was dressed to impress for the snapshot in a teal-colored polo and a pair of tight-fitting jeans.
+Todd completed his look with a pair of shiny metallic-colored shoes.

-In the caption of the image, Savannah tells fans that they can catch new episodes of the family’s hit show tomorrow on USA and in just a short time of the post going live, it’s earned the blond beauty a ton of attention with over 5,000 likes in addition to 60-plus comments.
-Some fans commented on the post to gush over how beautiful Savannah is while countless others expressed their excitement for the new episodes.
+In the caption of the image, Savannah reminded fans that they can catch new episodes of the family’s hit show tomorrow on the USA network.
+In just a short time of the post going live, the share earned the blonde a ton of attention with more than 5,000 likes in addition to 60-plus comments.
+Some fans commented on the post to gush about how beautiful Savannah is while countless others expressed their excitement for the new episodes.

 “Can’t wait love this family!!!!
 Will continue to support you guys!!!
 Your biggest fan!!!,” one fan gushed with a series of red heart emoji.